pocketpixels/PhotoAppLink/README.markdown

 # PhotoAppLink
-### A library that's gonna change the way you use image app on your iOS device.
+### A library that's gonna change the way you use image apps on your iOS device.

 ## Usage